-2014 - EFSA presented the second part of its draft opinion relating to the human health risks posed by exposure to BPA.
-This was also accompanied by an eight-week public consultation.
+2014 - EFSA presents the second part of its draft opinion relating to the human health risks posed by exposure to BPA, accompanied by an eight-week public consultation.

-2013 - EFSA held a public consultation on the first part of its draft scientific opinion, specifically on its assessment of consumer exposure to BPA.
-EFSA provisionally concluded that for all population groups diet is the major source of exposure to BPA and exposure is lower than previously estimated by EFSA.
+2013 - EFSA holds a public consultation on the first part of its draft scientific opinion, specifically on its assessment of consumer exposure to BPA.
+EFSA provisionally concludes that for all population groups diet is the major source of exposure to BPA and exposure is lower than previously estimated by EFSA.

-2012 - EFSA’s experts decided to undertake a full re-evaluation of the human risks associated with exposure to BPA through the diet, also taking into consideration the contribution of non-dietary sources to the overall exposure to BPA.
-The new opinion would review all the available data and scientific studies on dietary exposure published since EFSA’s 2006 Opinion.
-The Panel would further evaluate uncertainties about the possible relevance to human health of some BPA-related effects observed in rodents at low dose levels.
+2012 - EFSA’s experts decide to do a full re-evaluation of the human risks from exposure to BPA in the diet, also taking into consideration of non-dietary sources in overall exposure to BPA.
+The review is to include all the available data and scientific studies on dietary exposure published since 2006 and further evaluation of the possible relevance to human health of some BPA-related effects observed in rodents at low dose levels.

-2012 - EFSA tackled the issue of low dose effects in toxicology and risk assessment at its dedicated Scientific Colloquium, with the participation of international experts, taking place in Parma on 14-15 June 2012.
+2012 - EFSA tackles the issue of low dose effects in toxicology and risk assessment at its dedicated Scientific Colloquium, with the participation of international experts, taking place in Parma in June.

-2011 - The CEF Panel published a Statement addressing reports on BPA published by the French Health and Safety Agency (ANSES) in September 2011.
-In its Statement, the CEF Panel considered that overall the information in the ANSES report on health effects of BPA did not change the views expressed by the Panel in its earlier opinions on the safety of BPA.
-Following an exchange of information between EFSA and ANSES, it was concluded that ANSES’ work was limited to hazard identification while EFSA had carried out a full risk assessment of BPA in 2006.
+2011 - EFSA addresses reports on BPA published by the French Health and Safety Agency (ANSES) in September 2011.
+The experts consider overall that the report on health effects of BPA does not change the views expressed by the Panel in its earlier opinions on the safety of BPA.
+Following an exchange of information, EFSA and ANSES conclude that ANSES’ work was limited to hazard identification while EFSA had carried out a full risk assessment of BPA in 2006.

-2010 - EFSA received a further related request from the Commission to also take into account any new scientific evidence available that might affect the conclusions of the previously adopted opinions on BPA and to liaise closely with EU Member State risk assessment bodies on this issue.
-Subsequently EFSA held a meeting with national experts on BPA from EU Member States and representatives of the Commission, in which members of EFSA’s CEF Panel outlined a new draft opinion on BPA.
+2010 - EFSA receives a request from the Commission to take into account any new scientific evidence available that might affect the conclusions of the previously adopted opinions on BPA and to liaise closely with EU Member State risk assessment bodies on this issue.

-2009 - EFSA received a request from the Commission to assess the relevance of a new study by Stump on possible neurodevelopmental effects of BPA and, if necessary, to update the existing TDI accordingly.
+2009 - EFSA assesses a new study by Stump on possible neurodevelopmental effects of BPA.
 The study had been commissioned by the American Chemistry Council to address safety concerns raised by the Canadian government, which had introduced legislation to ban the use of polycarbonate in baby feeding bottles.

-2008 - EFSA addressed the differences in the ability of infants and adults to clear BPA from the body.
-EFSA confirmed that exposure to BPA was well below the then TDI of 0.05 mg/kg bw for both adults and newborns.
+2008 - EFSA addresses the differences in the ability of infants and adults to clear BPA from the body.
+EFSA confirms that exposure to BPA is well below the then TDI of 0.05 mg/kg bw for both adults and newborns.
 After exposure to BPA the human body rapidly metabolises and eliminates the substance.
 This is also true for newborns who can clear BPA at levels far in excess of the TDI.
-In its evaluation, EFSA took into account both the previous and the most recent information and data available from all sources (industry as well as peer-reviewed scientific literature).

-2008 - The European Commission asked EFSA to assess the conclusions of a study by Lang et al. (Journal of the American Medical Association, 16 September 2008) that suggested a link between levels of urinary BPA and increased occurrence of heart disease and diabetes.
-In a statement adopted in October 2008, EFSA noted that the study did not include any information on long-term exposure to BPA which would be needed to establish a correlation between BPA and the development of the chronic medical conditions in question.
-Therefore the study did not provide proof of a causal link between BPA and these health conditions.
+2008 - EFSA assesses a study by Lang et al. that suggested a link between levels of urinary BPA and increased occurrence of heart disease and diabetes.
+EFSA notes that the study does not include information on long-term exposure to BPA which would be needed to establish a correlation between BPA and the development of the chronic medical conditions in question.

-2006 - EFSA completed its first full risk assessment of BPA in 2006 and set a Tolerable Daily Intake (TDI) of 0.05 milligrams/kilogram of body weight (mg/kg bw/day) for this substance.
-At the same time, EFSA also evaluated intakes of BPA through food and drink, for adults, infants and children and found that they were all below the TDI.
+2006 - EFSA completes its first full risk assessment of BPA in 2006 and set a Tolerable Daily Intake (TDI) of 0.05 milligrams/kilogram of body weight (mg/kg bw/day) for this substance.
+At the same time, EFSA also evaluates intakes of BPA through food and drink, for adults, infants and children and finds that they are all below the TDI.